SEO for Artists

 seo for artists

-We won’t choose “contrast paintings” to start with, because their difficulty is too high.
+We won’t choose “contrast paintings” to start with because their difficulty is too high.

 Instead, among the other choices, this keyword is easier: